Sneha-Latha-Srikanth/Travelogue/README.md

 This is the Travelogue's main page from this page the user is directed to different pages based on the location.
 The output of the text to speech api is a audio file which will be downloaded in our device, which can be played to listen to the text modules.

+This page is not currently deployed in the cloud due to expiry of the credentials.